Inside a Chicken Coop: 8 Essential Features

 Bonus: Chicken Coop Size

-Remember to take the chicken coop size into consideration when planning the interior layout of your coop.
+Remember to consider the chicken coop size when planning the interior layout of your coop.
 An overcrowded chicken coop is detrimental to the health of your flock.

 Are You Prepared for Success?